-The idea is that you stabilise your camera and capture a long exposure of a busy street.
+The idea is that you stabilize your camera and capture a long exposure of a busy street.
 The passing cars will illuminate the scene, adding this red and white path of light.

 Even if the sun isn’t in your image, the angle can still hit the glass of your lens and bounce around inside.
 This is one of those faults that you might notice afterwards, not immediately.

 But lens flare can lead to creative artsy pictures.
 If used in the right way.
-Many image styles can really benefit from having the sun blasted at you and your cellphone.
+Many image styles can benefit from having the sun-blasted at you and your cellphone.

 To know what they are, and use them immediately, you must read our article here.

-As you find yourself turning more and more to your phone, you will benefit from a few tips.
+As you find yourself turning more and more to your phone, you will enjoy a few tips.
 The good thing about using your phone is that it gets you moving.